Gabriel-Labariento/Gabriel-Labariento/README.md

 **CS · Ateneo de Manila University · Building at the intersection of web products and data**

-I'm a second-year Computer Science student specializing in Data Science & Analytics.
+I'm a Computer Science student at Ateneo de Manila University specializing in Data Science & Analytics.
 I build full-stack web products with real users — and I'm expanding into data science to bring analytical depth to everything I ship.

 Served as **Product Manager for IM Summit 2026**, MISA's flagship tech and business case competition, where I led a team of developers and designers delivering the event platform.